 Continental directly serves destinations throughout Europe, Canada, Mexico, Central and South America and the Caribbean as well as Tokyo and Tel Aviv and has extensive operations in the western Pacific conducted by CMI.
 As measured by available seat miles for 1999, approximately 36.2% of Continental's jet operations, including CMI, were dedicated to international traffic.
-Continental anticipates that a majority of its capacity growth in 2000 will be in Europe due to the full year impact of new markets and increased capacity added in 1999.
-Continental does not intend to add any new European destinations during 2000.
-As of February 1, 2000, the Company offered 146 weekly departures to 16 European cities and marketed service to 32 other cities through code-sharing agreements.
+As of October 1, 2000, the Company offered 161 weekly departures to 16 European cities and marketed service to 34 other cities through code-sharing agreements.
 Continental is one of the leading airlines providing service to Mexico and Central America, serving more destinations there than any other United States airline.

 Continental's Newark hub is a significant international gateway.
-From Newark, at February 1, 2000 Continental served 16 European cities, five Canadian cities, three Mexican cities, four Central American cities, six South American cities, seven Caribbean destinations, Tel Aviv and Tokyo.
+From Newark, at October 1, 2000 Continental served 16 European cities, five Canadian cities, three Mexican cities, four Central American cities, six South American cities, eight Caribbean destinations, Tel Aviv and Tokyo.
 In addition, Continental markets numerous other destinations through code-sharing arrangements with foreign carriers.
-Continental recently announced the addition for 2000 of two South American destinations, one of which will also connect to Houston, and one Caribbean destination, subject to government approval.
+Continental recently announced that it will inaugurate daily non-stop service between Newark and Hong Kong, effective March 1, 2001 and London/Stansted, effective May 1, 2001, subject to governmental approval.
+Continental also announced the addition by the end of 2000 of three Caribbean destinations: Aguadilla, Puerto Rico, Grand Cayman and Aruba.
+In addition, Continental announced the addition by the end of 2000 of seasonal service to three destinations in Mexico; Los Cabos, Acapulco and Puerto Vallarta.
+All such additions are subject to governmental approval.

 The Company's Houston hub is the focus of its operations in Mexico and Central America.
-As of February 1, 2000, Continental flew from Houston to 13 cities in Mexico, every country in Central America, six cities in South America, two Caribbean destinations, three cities in Canada, two cities in Europe and Tokyo.
-Express also serviced three additional cities in Mexico by regional jets and plans to add four more cities in 2000, subject to government approval.
+As of October 1, 2000, Continental flew from Houston to 11 cities in Mexico, every country in Central America, six cities in South America, two Caribbean destinations, three cities in Canada, two cities in Europe and Tokyo.
+Express also serviced ten additional cities in Mexico by regional jets.